 This is such an important step!
 You don’t want to lie to each other when Father Christmas comes down the chimney, so planning ahead will help you avoid unnecessary arguments later on.

-You’ll also want to set yourself up with a system that works well for both of you and maximize your spending power.
-Decide on a maximum amount to spend first, and then ask yourselves if you can afford everything you want without going over.
+You’ll also want to set yourself up with a system that works well for both of you and maximizes your spending power.
+Decide on the maximum amount to spend first, and then ask yourself if you can afford everything you want without going over.

 This tip is especially crucial for couples who are living together.